bhisaac/5eFP/5eFP-SRD.md

 > "Vision without action is a daydream.
 Action without vision is a nightmare." — Japanese Proverb

+## Is 5eFP a Good Fit for You?

+Self-reflection isn't for everyone.
+Most are content with minimizing the importance of instincts and embracing surface-level thoughts and feelings, even when doing so causes compound problems and difficulties to arise in their real lives.
+More still only gaze into the self-reflection mirror after being forced or pressured to do so.
+The majority of players seeking TRPGs do so to escape their real-life challenges.
+Escapest games can be fun, cathartic, and stress-relieving.
+If this is how you prefer to play, then 5eFP may not be a good fit for you.
+However, if you enjoy the escapist qualities of a TRPG while also seeking a deeper and greater understanding of yourself and your real life, then 5eFP is right for you.

 # Character Creation

 **Ability Scores**